mantidproject/mantid/docs/source/api/python/mantid/api/SpectrumInfo.rst

 	<class 'mantid.api._api.SpectrumInfo'>

-**Example 2 - Calling the hasDetectors Method on the SpectrumInfo Object - Part 1:**
+**Example 2 - Calling the hasDetectors Method on the SpectrumInfo Object:**
 This example shows how to call the ``hasDetectors`` method.
 The method takes in an integer ``index`` parameter which corresponds to a spectrum.
 The return value is True or False.